danielneis/moodle-availability_maxviews/README.md

 * Page
 * URL

-This block is also testes with the following plugins that are not working:
+This block is also tested with the following plugins that are not working:

 * Book
 * Label